ecadlabs/taquito/docs/tutorial.md

 globalThis.Buffer = Buffer;
 ```
-Also, add the following code to the file `index.html`:
+Also, make the following modification to the file `index.html`:

 ```diff
     <div id="root"></div>